The definitive guide to living and working in the Cayman Islands

 This section provides detailed information on Cayman banks; how to open a bank account whether for personal use or for a business; online banking facilities; what it takes to get a local mortgage and money transfer services available in Cayman.

 In order to open a bank account, banks will request some or all of the following information:

-- A reference from your current bank, addressed to your bank in the Cayman Islands.
+- A reference from your current bank, addressed to the bank in the Cayman Islands.
 This document must include how long you have banked with your home bank, the average balance maintained and the manner in which your account has been conducted.
 If the applicant has not had a bank account for three years, a professional reference addressed to the bank is required.
 The letter must be the original copy and if a husband and wife are sharing an account, they both must be referenced in the letter.
 If you are moving from another country, it is much easier to get this letter organised before you leave your home country and bring it with you.

 - Source of funds and supporting documentation, i.e. job letter if source is salary or rental agreement if source is rental income.